Top safety tips for HGV drivers

 It’s vitally important that HGV drivers abide by the rules of the road and combat dangerous driving to keep yourself and others safe.
 You should ensure that you’re always vigilant behind the wheel but also regularly check and maintain your HGV, so you know it’s safe to drive.
 If you have any concerns about your personal wellbeing or the condition of your vehicle, then report them to your Fleet Manager straightaway.

-Safe driving practices not only prevent accidents but can also make you more fuel-efficient and improve the lifespan of your HGV, saving your business money in the long-term.
+Safe driving practices not only prevent accidents but can also make your fleet more fuel-efficient and improve the lifespan of your HGV, saving your business money in the long-term.

 At Right Fuel Card we offer a range of products which are designed to help HGV drivers with their fuel expenditure.
 Our fuel cards can be used at a variety of HGV-friendly sites and there’s no need to keep hold of receipts as you can monitor all transactions through our online account management system.